 To check what mobile network coverage is like at your address, it’s a good idea to put your postcode into your provider’s coverage map.
 Here’s Three’s map, as an example.

 Does 5G MiFi exist?

 It’s also worth noting that 5G MiFi is coming.
-O2 for example currently sells a 5G-compatible MiFi gadget that no other provider currently offers, made by Huawei.
+Vodafone for example currently sells a 5G-compatible MiFi gadget that no other provider currently offers.

 This device offers speeds of 1.65Gbps (1650Mbps) for those covered by 5G networks.
 However, it is quite expensive.

 Once you order a mobile WiFi device, your provider will send it to you in the post.
 Typically, shipping is free with most providers, and you’ll get your MiFi router within 1-2 business days.

 When the device arrives, here’s what you need to do to set it up and activate the mobile broadband connection.